Estate Planning 101: How to Choose an Executor to Carry Out Your Wishes

 3. Understand the pros and cons of corporate executors

-It’s important to understand the tradeoffs when naming a bank or financial service company as executor.
+It’s essential to understand the tradeoffs when naming a bank or financial service company as executor.

 First, they can only fulfill their duties as long as the business is still around – so the company has to outlive your older adult.